ethereum/consensus-specs/specs/light_client/sync_protocol.md

 ## Light client state updates

 The state of a light client is stored in a `memory` object of type `LightClientMemory`.
-To advance its state a light client requests an `update` object of type `LightClientUpdate` from the network by sending `memory.header.slot` and `memory.shard`, and calls `next_memory(memory, update)`.
+To advance its state a light client requests an `update` object of type `LightClientUpdate` from the network by sending `memory.header.slot` and `memory.shard`, and calls `update_memory(memory, update)`.

 ```python
 def update_memory(memory: LightClientMemory, update: LightClientUpdate) -> None: